express42/elliptics-go/README.markdown

 Testing
 =======

-Tests expect single Elliptics node running on 127.0.0.1:1025 containing groups 1 and 2.
+Tests expect Elliptics cluster with groups 1 and 2.
+One node should be running on 127.0.0.1:1025.